holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

 Because Holochain stores data in append-only [source chains](/concepts/3_source_chain/), updating requires choosing a strategy of how to find updated data.
-The scaffolding tool allows you to choose between two strategies, one where updates are only linked to the previous version, and one where there is also a link added to the original entry for each update.
+The scaffolding tool allows you to choose between two strategies, one where updates are only linked to the _previous_ version, and one where an extra link is also added to the _original_ entry for each update.
 For this use case either strategy would work fine, so press <kbd>Enter</kbd> to choose the default.
 You should then see:

 ::: output-block
 ```text